-If you love the box braids bob hair style and you are looking for something more bold, then this detailed tutorial by Jalecia Hairstyles will give you what you are looking for. pick whichever color you love and follow the same pattern.
+If you love the box braids bob hairstyle and you are looking for something bolder, then this detailed tutorial by Jalecia Hairstyles will give you what you are looking for. pick whichever color you love and follow the same pattern.
 To complete this style all you will need is some pre-stretched braiding hair with two of your favorite colors.

 7. Bohemian Braided Ponytail